AngelaGallo/academic-kickstart/content/home/about.md

 # Biography

 Angela Gallo is Lecturer in Finance at Cass Business School, City University of London.
 She joined Cass in 2016 as a Marie Skłodowska Curie Fellow.
 The winning project was on Shadow Banking.
 Angela’s research interests are in the areas of banking, structured finance and corporate governance.
-She is currently a member of the Centre for Banking Research and have teaching experience at undergraduate, postgraduate and executive level for banks and financial advisors.
+She is currently a member of the Centre for Banking Research and has teaching experience at undergraduate, postgraduate and executive level for banks and financial advisors.
 She also holds a position at University of Salerno.